tywalch/electrodb/README.md

 #### EntityItem Type

-This type represents an item as it is returned from a query to DynamoDB.
+This type represents an item as it is returned from a query.
 This is different from the `EntityRecord` in that this type reflects the `required`, `hidden`, `default`, etc properties defined on the attribute.

 _Definition:_